ADVERTISEMENT

 What Are the Symptoms of Abdominal Migraine?

 Abdominal migraine is often sudden and severe.
 Every migraine attack has a duration of one hour to three days.
-The symptoms of abdominal migraine are similar to those of many other gastrointestinal conditions.
+The abdominal migraine symptoms are the same as those of many other gastrointestinal conditions.
 Abdominal migraine is different from other gastrointestinal conditions in the fact that symptoms of abdominal migraine come and go with no symptoms in between.
-Abdominal migraines are closely associated with cyclic vomiting syndrome.
+Stomach migraines are closely associated with cyclic vomiting syndrome.
+All the following symptoms rarely occur between the episodes of abdominal migraine in children.

 The symptoms include:

 The doctor will ask about the family history of migraine headaches.
 Abdominal migraine follows a stereotypical pattern of attacks (same time of day and same duration) with no symptoms in between the attacks.
 There is no specific test for the diagnosis of abdominal migraine.
-Mostly the diagnosis is based upon the symptoms.
+Mostly the diagnosis depends on the symptoms.

 Migraine is diagnosed in children with the following criteria: